mattbishop/sql-event-store/README.md

 VALUES (?, ?, ?, ?, ?, ?);
 ```

 If another event in this entity has been appended using this previous_id, the database will reject the insert and require your application to replay newer events to verify the entity state.
+Also, if the entity instance has newer events than previous_id, the append will be rejected.
+[Catch up](#catching-up-with-new-events) with the newest events and run the append again if appropriate.